A Legal 500 Leading Hall of Fame Individual with legal and business nous Ashkhan leads the team at CANDEY.

-He has a long track record of successive wins and major settlements in the High Court, Court of Appeal and International Arbitrations.
+A solicitor and barrister he has a long track record of successive wins and major settlements in Court proceedings and International Arbitrations.

-With a particular interest in Lawyers' rights and access to justice, Ashkhan has brought a large number of cases in the firm's name, with 5 cases in the Court of Appeal and one in the Supreme Court relating to lawyers' rights which in turn all relate to access to justice.
+With a particular interest in lawyers' rights and access to justice, CANDEY has recently sued in its own name in 5 cases in the UK and BVI Courts of Appeal and in the Supreme Court.

-Ashkhan trained at K & L Gates, has full rights of audience as a Solicitor Advocate, has been called to the Bar in England and admitted as a Solicitor Advocate (non-practising) in the British Virgin Islands (Supreme Court of the Eastern Caribbean).
+Ashkhan trained at K & L Gates, and is also admitted as a Solicitor Advocate (non-practising) in the British Virgin Islands (Supreme Court of the Eastern Caribbean).

 Approachable, very commercial and fiercely loyal, Ashkhan is repeatedly instructed and recommended by clients and other lawyers because he understands and is in touch with their needs.
 He always seeks to empower clients and is a plain speaker who gets straight to the point.
 Standing shoulder to shoulder with his clients he aims to get unresolved disputes before a Judge or Arbitrator without delay.
 He works with lawyers from all over the world, and in particular the USA.